SkyBotsDeveloper/QuizBot/README.md

 ---

 <p align="center">
-  Made with ❤️ by the VivaanNetwork Projects Team
+  Made with ❤️ by the SkyBotsDeveloper
 </p>